miralgaywala88/react-native-gifted-chat/README.md

   image: 'https://facebook.github.io/react/img/logo_og.png',
   // You can also add a video prop:
   video: 'http://commondatastorage.googleapis.com/gtv-videos-bucket/sample/ElephantsDream.mp4',
-  // Mark the message as sent, using one tick
-  sent: true,
-  // Mark the message as received, using two tick
-  received: true,
-  // Mark the message as pending with a clock loader
-  pending: true,
   // Any additional custom parameters are passed through }
 ```